-In order to recognize students' work experiences and maintain consistency and control over course content, the following policy and procedure has been established:
+In order to recognize students' work experience and maintain consistency and control over course content, the following policy and procedure has been established:

-Students may have an option to reduce clinical hours or completely waive a Clinical Practicum depending on the extent of their experiences.
+Students may have the option to reduce clinical hours or completely waive a Clinical Practicum depending on the extent of their experiences.
 The following criteria must be met:

-- Students must have a 3.0 GPA overall, as well as in HIT courses. - Student's past job experiences must correspond to the type and level of - activities ascribed to the clinical being waived/reduced.
+- Students must have a 3.0 GPA overall, as well as in HIT courses. - Students' past job experiences must correspond to the type and level of - activities ascribed to the clinical being waived/reduced.
 Students may be required to produce samples of work.
-Determination will be made by the HIT Clinical Coordinator.

-Students must complete and submit required paperwork prior to the midpoint of the semester before the start of the clinical to be waived/reduced.
+The HIT Clinical Coordinator will make determination. - Students must complete and submit required paperwork prior to the midpoint of the semester before the start of the clinical to be waived/reduced.
 The Clinical Coordinator may require a validation visit to the employer.

-For course waiver, students must accrue at least 63 credits to graduate with an associate degree.
+For course waivers, students must accrue at least 63 credits to graduate with an associate degree.